 "Well, too late," he says.
 "The first wave is only a few hours behind you.
 If you want to run and hide, go ahead.
 I have to stay here and fight.
-There isn't even time to announce an evacuation."
+There isn't even time to evacuate everyone."
 He watches me and shakes his head slowly, looking disappointed.
 "I thought you were here to help."